eslint/rfcs/designs/2024-repo-ecosystem-plugin-tests/README.md

 2. On the `main` branch only
 3. On all PRs targeting the `main` branch, alongside existing CI jobs

+Starting with a branch outside `main` ensures that unexpectedly high frequencies of breakages are caught early, without blocking `main` branch builds.
 At least one month should be held between those steps to make sure the job is consistently passing.

 ## Out of Scope